visit www.kimannschultz.com for kimann’s articles, advocacy & literary works

 americans for the arts re-posted an HP article of mine: “in support of art as non-violent means of expression,” advocating the Arts as a means to express oneself, even if in extreme fashion, in a way that is non-violent and not destructive

-- humor as an Art, worthy of protection in all its incarnations, for both its truth baring, sharing qualities and its cathartic effects
+• humor as an Art, worthy of protection in all its incarnations, for both its truth baring, sharing qualities, as well as for its cathartic effects

 The venerable This I Believe has released THIS I BELIEVE: ON MOTHERHOOD, published by John Wiley & Sons, April 2012.
 My essay entitled, “Do What You Have to Do,” appears as the second one in this list of inspirational works.
 THIS I BELIEVE: ON MOTHERHOOD is also available at Amazon.com